Constitutional Mismatch Repair Deficiency – Definition

 Genotype-phenotype correlation:

 Not yet fully understood.
-Biallelic germline mutations of the MMR genes often show the phenotypic picture of neurofibromatosis type 1, associated with various childhood cancers.
+Biallelic pathogenic germline variants of the MMR genes often show the phenotypic picture of neurofibromatosis type 1, associated with various childhood cancers.

-Mutations in MSH6 and PMS2 are significantly more frequent and lead to a different clinical picture than mutations in MLH1 and MSH2.
-The latter lead more frequently to hematologic cancers and the average age at first cancer diagnosis is lower than for carriers of biallelic mutations in MSH6 or PMS2.
-Patients with mutations in MSH6 or PMS2 are particularly prone to Lynch syndrome (LS)-associated cancers and brain tumors and usually develop another cancer after surviving the first one.
+Pathogenic variants in MSH6 and PMS2 are significantly more frequent and lead to a different clinical picture than pathogenic variants in MLH1 and MSH2.
+The latter lead more frequently to hematologic cancers and the average age at first cancer diagnosis is lower than for carriers of biallelic pathogenic variants in MSH6 or PMS2.
+Patients with pathogenic variants in MSH6 or PMS2 are particularly prone to Lynch syndrome (LS)-associated cancers and brain tumors and usually develop another cancer after surviving the first one.

 Due to the low monoallelic penetrance of PMS2 and MSH6 , affected children often have unaffected parents, even though they are carriers of the defective gene.